buda-base/owl-schema/lang-tags.md

 The arguments for using it are that it seems to be kept in some IANA standard tags where it adds no information neither, like `zh-Latn-pinyin`.

 The convention used by BDRC is not to use it when not mandatory.
 See parts of [this thread](https://www.ietf.org/mail-archive/web/ietf-languages/current/msg00210.html) for some elements on this issue.

+#### In more obvious cases

+The two main sources to take the decision in the more common cases (such as `bo` vs. `bo-Tibt`) are:
+- the `Suppress-Script` tags of the IANA registry
+- the [Likely Subtags](https://www.unicode.org/cldr/charts/latest/supplemental/likely_subtags.html) list of CLDR

+See [this thread](https://www.ietf.org/mail-archive/web/ietf-languages/current/msg00278.html) for more information on this.
+We do not follow any strict rule here, but tend to prefer simple tags over complex ones.

 ## Specific Tag conventions